-But in developed countries, a child is considered an Orphan when both the parents have passed away due to any cause of death.
+But in developed countries, a child is considered an Orphan when both parents have passed away due to any cause of death.

 The observation of this day was started by a French Organization named SOS Enfants En Detresse.
-This organization had played a critical role in addressing the issues faced by War Orphans and helped them in the best possible ways.
+This organization played a critical role in addressing the issues faced by War Orphans and helped them in the best possible ways.

 Through its efforts, SOS Enfants En Détresse helped many neglected people and brought them back to normalcy.